ZhiluDing/LSTM-Gulong-novel-generation/README.md

 # LSTM-Gulong-novel-generation
-This a text generation based on LSTM
+This is a text generation model based on LSTM